Adaptive behavior: Adaptive skills

 Every human being must learn a set of skills that is beneficial for the environments and communities they live in.
 Adaptive skills are stepping stones toward accessing and benefiting from local or remote communities.
 This means that, in urban environments, to go to the movies, a child will have to learn to navigate through the town or take the bus, read the movie schedule, and pay for the movie.
-Adaptive skills allow for safer exploration because they provide the learner with an increased awareness of his/her surroundings and of changes in context, that require new adaptive responses to meet the demands and dangers of that new context.
+Adaptive skills allow for safer exploration because they provide the learner with an increased awareness of their surroundings and of changes in context, that require new adaptive responses to meet the demands and dangers of that new context.
 Adaptive skills may generate more opportunities to engage in meaningful social interactions and acceptance.
-Adaptive skills are socially acceptable and desirable at any age and regardless of gender (with the exception of gender specific biological differences such as menstrual care skills).
+Adaptive skills are socially acceptable and desirable at any age and regardless of gender (with the exception of sex specific biological differences such as menstrual care skills).